What’s the science behind laughter?

 We’ve been laughing all our lives… but we forget to use it.
 Children laugh around 300 times a day… shockingly, adults laugh around 12 times a day.
 As adults, we often laugh socially (from our throat and chest) and only 25% of our laughter is in response to something funny – we rarely have those deep belly laughs which are the ones which really do us good.

 Just 15 minutes of laughter a day provides an aerobic workout, getting fresh oxygen into our system to improve efficiency and performance; lowers blood pressure; increases the release of our brain’s natural chemicals and hormones (dopamine, oxytocin, serotonin, endorphins) which not only make us feel happy, but also help elevate mood, reduce pain, boost our immune system, decrease the body’s production of cortisol and thus, reduce stress hormones.
-Laughter is a great social connector which can have positive effects on anxiety, depression and isolation; and can be a good bonding experience for families, friends, co-workers and even a group of strangers can quickly become friends.
+Laughter is a great social connector which can have positive effects on anxiety, depression and isolation; and can be a good bonding experience for families, friends, co-workers, festival goers, and even a group of strangers can quickly become friends.

 Have a listen to us on the radio: CHBN Radio Laughter Show